noxifoxi/minecraft-server-status/readme.md

 ## Features

 * Queries the server if the server setting ``enable-query`` is enabled and parses the server infos.
-* Fallbacks to read and parse the build-in server infos from Minecraft Beta 1.8+ servers.
+* Fallback to read and parse the build-in server infos from Minecraft Beta 1.8+ servers.
 * OOPHP
 * Error handling
 * Easy to use